uber/cadence/docs/06_goclient/13_workflow_testing.md

 of the activity invocation.
 Additionally, the framework will validate that the signature of the “mock” function matches the signature of the original activity function.

-Since this can be an entire function, there is no limitation as to what we can do in here.
-In this example to assert that the “value” param has the same content to the value param we passed to the workflow.
+Since this can be an entire function, there is no limitation as to what we can do here.
+In this example, we assert that the “value” param has the same content as the value param we passed to the workflow.